What Is LLC Insurance Coverage & How Much Does It Cost?

 Limited liability company (LLC) insurance is a set of policies that LLC owners buy to protect their financial assets.
 Each policy covers a different type of risk, but the most common ones include general liability and commercial property.
-Most LLCs can combine these coverages into a business owner’s policy (BOP) that can cost $450 to $1,200 annually, depending on the industry.
+The combined policies that make up LLC insurance can cost anywhere from $450 to $1,200 annually, depending on the industry.

 LLC Insurance Costs